-"No," Sam was trying hard to control his breathing but it was becoming more erratic, "don't go…my office…coffee…think…coffee bad," Sam could hardly string a sentence together but Toby understood what he was trying to say.
+"No," Sam was trying hard to control his breathing, "don't go…my office…coffee…think…coffee bad," Sam could hardly string a sentence together but Toby understood what he was trying to say.

 "Ginger!"
 She was used to hearing her name shouted but not in the tone Toby had just used.
 "Call an ambulance- lock Sam's office.
 Don't go in."
 Ginger nodded and set about her tasks.